ealgase/AdventureGame/README.md

 python3 play.py
 ```
 Note: This is a beta test.
 MCJack123 has made menus for this as a contributor, so yeah.
 Try it!
+To ealgase: Everything is the same syntax, so edits will be the same.